-"I should have made my meaning plainer," said Professor McGonagall, turning at last to look at Umbridge directly in the eyes.
-"He has achieved high marks in all Defense Against the Dark Arts tests set by a competent teacher
+- She implies that a coward, a fraud, a werewolf and a wizard Nazi are all more competent than Umbridge."I should have made my meaning plainer," said Professor McGonagall, turning at last to look at Umbridge directly in the eyes.
+"He has achieved high marks in all Defense Against the Dark Arts tests set by a competent teacher."

-- Do Wrong, Right: In moments of dire need, she will approve of rule breaking.
+- In moments of dire need, she will approve of rule breaking.
 Most notable is telling Peeves the chandelier he is trying to drop unscrews the other way.

-- Foil: To Flitwick.
-Made more explicit with Pottermore's revelation that the Sorting Hat had had difficulty sorting the both of them; both were toss-ups between Gryffindor and Ravenclaw.
+- Foil: The Sorting Hat had difficulty sorting her and Flitwick in the same way; both were toss-ups between Gryffindor and Ravenclaw.

 - I Always Wanted to Say That: A variation in the final movie.
 After summoning an army of stone statues and ordering them to protect the school she looks pleased with herself — indeed, almost reminiscent of Hermione after getting to use a particularly cool bit of magic — and notes that she's "always wanted to use that spell."